 Use A/B and multivariate testing to validate changes as a result of your research as people are poor at predicting their own behaviour and a website is a complex ecosystem.

 We all make bad decisions and so be open minded and admitting you may have got it wrong earlier can limit the damage.
-In optimisation we try to use data and evidence to make the best decisions, but bear in mind not everything that is important can be measured.
+In optimisation we try to use data and evidence to make the best decisions.
+Bear in mind not everything that is important can be measured.
 Over reliance on evidence driven rather than evidence informed decisions can result in you failing to move above a local maximum.

 One way of avoiding mistakes with optimisation is to always ask for two designs to test.
-One design should be based upon your interpretation of the hypothesis and the other can be the designer’s view of the hypothesis.
+One design should be based upon your interpretation of the hypothesis.
+The other can be the designer’s view of the hypothesis.

 We all suffer from choice-supportive bias as we don’t have full access to many of the underlying motivations that drive behaviour.
 As a result people post-rationalise reasons to support their decisions and seek to justify their choices.
 Assist this process by congratulating customers on their engagement with your website and use social proof to reinforce their perception they have made a good decision.